FLAIROx/JaxMARL/README.md

 ## Multi-Agent Reinforcement Learning in JAX

-JaxMARL combines ease-of-use with GPU enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
+JaxMARL combines ease-of-use with GPU-enabled efficiency, and supports a wide range of commonly used MARL environments as well as popular baseline algorithms.
 Our aim is for one library that enables thorough evaluation of MARL methods across a wide range of tasks and against relevant baselines.
-We also introduce SMAX, a vectorised, simplifed version of the popular StarCraft Multi-Agent Challenge, which removes the need to run the StarCraft II game engine.
+We also introduce SMAX, a vectorised, simplified version of the popular StarCraft Multi-Agent Challenge, which removes the need to run the StarCraft II game engine.

 For more details, take a look at our blog post or our [Colab notebook](https://colab.research.google.com/github/FLAIROx/JaxMARL/blob/main/jaxmarl/tutorials/JaxMARL_Walkthrough.ipynb) walks through the basic usage.